AJEETX/risk.control.system/README.md

             2. FTP integration
             3. API integration
             4. Manual claim creation
-        Claims list with Map view for better visibility on the ground
+        Map view  for better visibility of the Claims on ground Mailbox for internal communication

-#### Mobile App capabilities

-    First-install Agent onboarding
-    Offline-First
+#### Proxy Agent capabilities: [Mobile App for all `Investigating Agencies`` field agent]

-    Fraud-prevention design (All information/document collected through App) Claims list with Map view
+    Simple and Secure Agent onboarding [real-time Face/ID/document verification] Fraud-prevention design (All information/document collected through App) Offline-First
-    Capture photo and extract complete information of the location i.e. weather, demography, etc Face-detection and Face-match
+    Agent Mobile Map view  of the Claims on ground Capture photo and extract complete information of the location i.e. weather, demography, etc Face-detection and Face-match
         Document image digitization [extract text/information from image]